 Can I Get Disability Benefits for Breast Cancer?

-Posted on behalf of Phillips Disability, P.C. on Oct 12, 2017 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Oct 12, 2017 in Qualifying Conditions

 Breast cancer forms in breast tissue, typically in the ducts and lobules.
 Although it affects women at greater rates, it can also affect men.
 Many individuals who have breast cancer face a poor prognosis and a difficult treatment and recovery process.
 The disease itself and treatment options often make work difficult or impossible.
 Individuals who are unable to work due to breast cancer may decide to pursue a Social Security Disability claim for financial assistance.

-The trusted Phoenix Social Security Disability attorneys at Phillips Disability have represented individuals who have been denied disability benefits for a variety of reasons.
+The trusted Phoenix Social Security Disability attorneys at Dayes Law Firm PC have represented individuals who have been denied disability benefits for a variety of reasons.
 We are prepared to assist you with your application for benefits and to represent you at each stage of the process.

 Our knowledgeable attorneys describe the eligibility for disability benefits based on breast cancer below.
 If you have questions after reading this information, contact us.
 We can discuss your legal options during a free, confidential consultation.